DirectX-Vulkan/Vulkan/README.md

 # Getting the project running
+This project will load, display and rotates a model.
+It runs a given time and generates a benchmark data file in the subfolder /data.

 This readme currently assumes you're using a 64-bit Windows machine.

 **You can skip all these step below if you just want to use the compiled .exe**